jbakchr/kaplay-platforms/README.md

 ## 🚀 Usage

+This makes the following platforms available:

+- Simple platform
+- Sprite platform
+- Scrolling sprite platform

+### Simple platform

-Import a simple platform into your kaplay project:
+Example usage of a simple platform in your kaplay project:

 ```javascript
 import kaplay from "kaplay";